-Chief Executive Officer of Medical City Fort Worth
+Chief Executive Officer

 Sims brings more than 17 years of healthcare experience to the role.
-He joined HCA in 2011 serving as chief operating officer of St. Lucie Medical Center in Port St. Lucie, Florida and Associate Chief Operating Officer at Clear Lake Regional Medical Center in Webster, Texas.
+He joined HCA in 2011, serving as chief operating officer of St. Lucie Medical Center in Port St. Lucie, Florida, and Associate Chief Operating Officer at Clear Lake Regional Medical Center in Webster, Texas.

 Sims received a Master of Health Administration from the University of Arkansas for Medical Sciences (UAMS) and holds an undergraduate degree from Louisiana State University (LSU).
 He was also awarded the 2016 UAMS Alumnus of the Year and in 2015 the Modern Healthcare Up and Comer Award.

 Terry Loftus, MD, joined Medical City Fort Worth in September 2017.
 Prior to this, he was president of Loftus Health, a healthcare consulting company committed to educating physician leaders on how to successfully implement programs that improve the delivery of healthcare.
 Previously he was the medical director of surgical services and clinical resources for Banner Health in Phoenix, Arizona, as well as chief medical officer (CMO) of Banner Boswell Medical Center.

 Dr. Loftus’ undergrad work and MBA are from Arizona State University and his medical degree is from the University of Arizona.
 He completed a residency in general surgery at the University of Utah and a trauma surgery and surgical critical care fellowship at the University of Maryland’s R Adams Cowley Shock Trauma Center in Baltimore, Maryland.
 Dr. Loftus is also a graduate of the Advanced Training Program for Executives and Quality Improvement Leaders sponsored by Intermountain Healthcare’s Institute for Healthcare Delivery Research.